DapperDante/DapperDante/README.md

 ## About me 🐱‍👤

-😎 I'm student and I study System engineer on Tec of Culiacan 💻 I'm develoment junior and I've worked to Angular and Node js (Express)
+😎 I'm student and I study System engineer on Tec of Culiacan 💻 I'm Junior developer and I've worked to Angular and Node js (Express)

 ### Languages manage